 Most homes have a welcome mat at the front door, or at least something to wipe our feet on before entering.
-But how many mats truly get noticed by guests?
-They’re meant to be walked on after all.
-They might be seen at a glance but if you really want to welcome your guests you need something a little easier to see and eye catching too.
-That’s why I decided to make a Welcome Sign during my Porch Makeover.
+If you really want to welcome your guests you need something a little easier to see like this eye catching Easy DIY Welcome Sign

 This post contains some affiliate links.
 If you make a purchase after clicking a link I may earn a small commission, at no extra cost to you.